-The Registration & Elections Division is amending the 2018 EAP to incorporate proposed changes from community groups and stakeholders following the November 6, 2018 Statewide General Election.
+The Registration & Elections Division amended the 2018 EAP to incorporate proposed changes from community groups and stakeholders following the November 6, 2018 Statewide General Election.

-The Amended Draft EAP will be a collaborative effort prepared in consultation with our community partners and stakeholders.
-It will incorporate many of the recommendations obtained from our public hearing to be held on December 10, 2019 with our language and disability communities and the general public.
-The public hearing will be at 3 p.m. in the Board Chambers, 400 County Center, Redwood City, CA 94063.
+The Draft EAP for 2020-2024 was a collaborative effort prepared in consultation with our community partners and stakeholders.
+It incorporated many of the recommendations obtained from our public hearing held December 10, 2019 with our language and disability communities and the general public.
+The public hearing was in the Board Chambers, 400 County Center, Redwood City.

-With the posting of our Amended Draft EAP, the public will be provided a 14-day comment period.
-Upon conclusion of the comment period, the County’s Final EAP will be formally adopted and submitted to the Secretary of State for approval.
+With the posting of our Draft EAP, the public was provided a 14-day comment period.
+Following the comment period, an Amended Draft EAP incorporated additional feedback and was once again, followed by a comment period.
+Upon conclusion of the comment period, the County’s Final EAP for 2020-2024 was formally adopted and submitted to the Secretary of State for approval.

 The VCA Process

 All registered voters in San Mateo County will be mailed their ballot 29 days before regularly scheduled elections.
 You can choose from 3 different ways to return your voted ballot: